witcher3map/witcher3map/README.md

 1. `npm install` _(downloads dependencies for the project from NPM and builds the project to the dist/ folder.)_

-2. `npm run getmaps` _(downloads the map files from Dropbox and extracts them properly, you only need to do this once.)_
+2. `grunt build` _(download & extracts map files, lints markup/js/css/json, creates vendor bundle, minifies js/css, builds the dist folder)_

-3. `npm start &` _(runs a local webserver listening on port 80 in the background. open a web browser and visit http://localhost)_
+3. `grunt server` _(runs a local webserver listening on port 80 in the background and watches files for changes.
+Open your web browser to http://localhost)_

-4. `npm run build:watch` _(watches the assets folder for changes and automatically runs the build task necessary to update the dist folder.)_
+Optional: `grunt rebuild` _(same thing as build but doesn't download the maps again.)_

 Credits & Licence
 --------------------------------------